Frequently Asked Questions

 How do we pay for assessments?

-Payments are made prior to appointments by either a secure link or by check.
+Payments are made by either by credit card via a secure link or by check.

 What is the cost of Assessment?